Terror Train: Set construction

-To create the train for the film, the producers leased an actual Canadian Pacific Railway locomotive from the Steamtown Foundation in Bellows Falls, Vermont.
-The train's engine was renumbered from its original 1293 to 1881, and, along with five passenger cars, painted black with silver stripes.
-Afterward, the Steamtown Foundation reverted the engine back to its original number and had it restored to a historic color and lettering scheme.
-Production designer Glenn Bywdwell crafted the interiors of the train in an Art Deco style.
+To create the train for the film, the producers leased an actual Canadian Pacific Railway steam locomotive from the Steamtown Foundation in Bellows Falls, Vermont.
+The train's locomotive was renumbered from its original 1293 to #1881, and, along with five stainless-steel passenger cars, painted black with silver stripes.
+Afterwards, the Steamtown Foundation reverted the engine back to its original number 1293 and had it restored to a historic paint and letter scheme.
+Production designer, Glenn Bywdwell, crafted the interiors of the train in an Art Deco style.
 As of January 2021, Canadian Pacific Railway No. 1293 continues to be an "operable locomotive".

 Filming

 Principal photography for Terror Train mainly took place in and around Montreal, Quebec, Canada.
+To qualify for a tax credit, the movie had to be completed by the end of 1979.
 The shoot began on November 21, 1979, and was completed on December 23.
 The bulk of the film's train sequences were shot first, while the film's opening sequence was shot on December 22, the penultimate day of the shoot; filming of it took place at a real fraternity house belonging to McGill University.
 The final day of shooting (December 23) consisted of a small crew completing the footage of Kenny's body plummeting from the train into a frozen river below, which was shot on location in New Hampshire, United States.
 The stunt man was reportedly unable to withstand the freezing temperature of the water, leading art director Guy Comtois to play the part of the dead killer instead.

-The interior train sequences posed numerous obstacles for the crew, specifically cinematographer John Alcott, who devised a unique method of lighting Terror Train given the limited space and scant natural lighting of the sets: He rewired the entire train and mounted individual dimmers on the exteriors of the carriage cars.
-Utilizing a variety of bulbs with different wattages, and controlling them with the external dimmers, Alcott could light the set in a very fast, efficient manner.
-At times, Alcott also used medical lights-"pen torches"- to hand light the actors' faces, as well as Christmas lights.
-To capture some of the film's footage, Alcott used a small lens he had previously used while shooting Barry Lyndon.
+The interior train sequences posed numerous obstacles for the crew, specifically cinematographer John Alcott, who devised a unique method of lighting Terror Train given the limited space and scant natural lighting of the sets: he rewired the entire train and mounted individual dimmers on the exteriors of the carriage cars.
+Using a variety of bulbs with different wattages, and controlling them with the external dimmers, Alcott could light the set in a very fast, efficient manner.
+At times, Alcott also used medical lights (pen torches) to hand light the actors' faces, as well as Christmas lights.
+To capture some of the film's footage, Alcott used a small lens he had previously used while shooting Barry Lyndon (1975).
 To achieve the rocking motion of a real train on film, a crew was appointed to push on each side of the stationary train car in order for the interior sequences to appear as though they were taking place on a moving train.